jcvignoli/lumiere-movies/README.md

 ### I want to keep data forever on my disk/server

-Look at "Cache management / Cache general options / Cache expire" and click on "never" to keep forever data download from IMDb.
-Be carefull with that option: changes made on IMDb will not be reflected in your cache.
-Should you want to keep your data forever, you have nevertheless the option to refresh a given movie only.
-Pay a visit to Cache options in order to delete/refresh a specific movie.
+Look at "Cache management / Cache general options / Cache expire" and click on "never" to keep forever the downloaded data from IMDb.
+Be carefull with that option: changes made on IMDb will not be anymore reflected in your cache.
+Should you have selected that option, you can still delete/refresh any specific movie you want in the cache options.

 ### Is it possible to add several movies to sidebar/widget and inside my post?

-One widget only can be added per post.
-However, as many movies as you wish can be inserted inside your article.
+While one widget only can be added per post, you can insert as many movies as you want inside your articles.

+### Does it integrate with Polylang plugin?

+If Polylang is installed, new features for taxonomy are added, such as selecting a specific installed language to show in taxonomy pages.

 ### Known issues

 * TinyMCE is not working the way it should.
 Only basic features are available at the moment.
 I'm working on it.

-* If you are using Polylang plugin to run a multilanguage site, make sure you do not select to translate Lumière's custom taxonomies, otherwise it breaks the custom taxonomies pages.

 * Lumière! help section in the administration of the plugin is massively outdated.